Available 24/7 - we respond in working hours, 8am to 6pm Monday to Friday

 - An appointment at the Surgery with one of our clinicians.

-Please note that if the outcome of your telephone triage assessment is that you are offered a doctor, nurse, or healthcare assistant appointment, it may be on the day, within a few days, or a routine appointment which may be longer depending on the outcome of your telephone assessment.
+Please note that if the outcome of your telephone or online triage assessment is that you are offered a doctor, nurse, or healthcare assistant appointment, it may be on the day, within a few days, or a routine appointment which may be longer depending on the outcome of your assessment.

 If you need to be seen the same day by a doctor, you will see the emergency doctor.
 This may not be your regular assigned doctor and is not necessarily the same doctor each day or each session.